itsmohiniii/100DaysOfCode/Trees/11_Height_BT.md

 This approach is better as generally, binary trees are not skewed rather they generally have a small height of logN. then SC: O(H) ~ O(logN).

 using Level Order Traversal :
-SC: O(N) => for queue WC: if complete BT, queue will end up storing almost all N nodes.
+SC: O(N) => for queue WC: if complete BT & last level is completely filled, queue will end up storing almost all N nodes.

 ![image](https://github.com/user-attachments/assets/f652c7fb-3fe6-4f26-8195-e2c9c76c900a)